othmanKisha/In-Door-Face-Mask-Inspector/README.md

 ### 1. Overview
 This is a project that aims to allow the return of working environment in indoor offices.

-It focuses on reading live streams for ip cameras in enterprise environment, after that, it applies a face mask detection model using the state-of-art Artificial Neural Networks.
+It focuses on reading live streams from ip cameras in enterprise environment, after that, it applies a face mask detection model using the state-of-art Artificial Neural Networks.

 In addition to detection, it also provides a customization platform for surveillence cameras.